Home Renovation 101: Tips For Homeowners

 Roof / Siding / Gutters / Soffits & Facia

 You can usually tell if your typical asphalt roof is need of a repair / replacement if the shingles crack easily or if you bend a particular shingle and it does not bend back.
-Asphalt shingles also show their wear, so make sure to inspect your roof often (especially if it's older than 15 years; most asphalt roofs last anywhere between 15 - 25 years).
-If you have a natural surface exterior (like cedar) then you'll need to paint or stain the surface every 8-10 years depending on climate conditions or inspect the cedar for insect/water damage if left natural.
+Asphalt shingles also show their wear, so make sure to inspect your roof often (especially if it’s older than 15 years; most asphalt roofs last anywhere between 15 – 25 years).
+If you have a natural surface exterior (like cedar) then you’ll need to paint or stain the surface every 8-10 years depending on climate conditions or inspect the cedar for insect/water damage if left natural.
 There are some nice man-made materials that look like natural clapboard or cedar shakes and they do not require as much maintenance.
-Your gutters are critical to keeping water away from your house, so get them cleaned twice a year (if you can't do it yourself) and watch for areas in your gutter system that do not function correctly (like an avalanche of water coming off your roof during a rain storm!).
+Protecting a home can be done remotely through the use of

 Related Links: